Cross-System Categorization of Abnormal Traces in Microservice-Based Systems via Meta-Learning: Evaluation

 \subsubsection{Implementation details}

 E1-E4 are conducted on a Linux server with a 32-core CPU and an NVIDIA Ampere A100 GPU with 40 GB of memory, utilizing Python 3.10.6.
-We train MultiHAttenAE and TE-MAML using the AdamW optimizer.
-Further details regarding hyperparameter settings of MultiHAttenAE and TE-MAML will be provided in our replication package.
+We train AttenAE and TEMAML using the AdamW optimizer.
+Further details regarding the implementation and hyperparameter settings of AttenAE and TEMAML are provided in our replication package \cite{TraFaultDia}.